AmandaErnar/notepad/vim.md

 ### Good Plug-ins for Vim Text Editor

-- Nerd Tree, a plugin that shows the tree of your current workfile + its useful git plugin that shows the git status of the files in your tree.
+- Nerd Tree, a plugin that shows the tree of your current workfile and its useful git plugin that shows the git status of the files in your tree.
 - Polyglot, which is used to show different highlighting based off of your filetype
 - CoC, a code autocompleter (very useful)
 - Ale, the ESLint for Vim

 ___